tshenoy19/Darey.io-DevOps-projects/project4.md

 ## Implementing a MEAN STACK on AWS Cloud

-### Objective: Create a simple Book Register web form using MEAN Stack
+### Objective: To create a simple Book Register web form using MEAN Stack

 The MEAN stack uses:
 ###### MongoDB- a document database to store and retrieve data